davealex/quick-credit/README.md

 # quick-credit

-An online lending platform that provides short term soft loans to individuals
+An online lending platform that provides short term soft loans to individuals.

+This helps solve problems of financial inclusion as a way to alleviate poverty and empower low income earners.